bnnm/wwiser/README.md

 While you can mutate anything to anything, I recommend shortening but respecting the original naming style (mainly removing superflous stems and useless states, avoiding making up text).

+### TXTP crossfades
+In some cases games change volume of a part of the song based on a in-game value.
+Those are detected and marked as `{s}`.

+By default all will play at default volume, but you can mimic an specific value by passing "gamevars" (RTPC) config.
+For example `bgm_srank_param=0.0` would silence some beat layer, while `4.0` will start to add it, and `7.0` would peak.
+Min/max values are developer-defined and depend on the RTPC itself though.

 ## LIMITATIONS
 This tool is not, and will never be, a `.bnk` editor (can't replace files).
 It's only meant to show bank data and generate TXTP.
 But feel free to use info here to make